annahallx127/HW4Stocks/res/DESIGN-README.txt

 inaccurate if used without being updated (such as without an internet connection.)

 The view is represented by the 'View' interface, and its implementation is the 'ViewImpl' class in the view package.
-It is the user interface that the user interacts with, displaying any relevant data to the user.
-The view also handles any exceptions that are thrown by the controller, and will display any subsequent error message to the user.
+The view now controls the appendable and displays messages to the user by appending them to a provided Appendable object.
+(Changes, we thought that would be a better design than before)

 The controller is represented by the 'Controller' interface, and its implementation is the 'ControllerImpl' class in the controller package.
 It is the part of the program that connects the